Hythe LTC Club Rules

 Eligibility for membership

-- Persons of either sex are eligible for full membership of the club provided they are at least 18 years old.
+- Persons of any gender are eligible for full membership of the club provided they are at least 18 years old.
 No person shall be denied membership of the club on the grounds of race, ethnic origin, creed, colour, age, disability, sex, occupation, sexual orientation, religion, political or other beliefs.

 - Persons below the age of 18 may join as junior members without the right to hold office or vote at General Meetings.